 What I like about tutoring is the chance to work one-on-one, helping to structure essays and papers, ironing out any wrinkles in grammar or spelling or punctuation, and most of all, capturing the voice of the writer.
 Your voice doesn't sound like anyone else's, and the best writing reflects that fact.
 At the same time, we'll work to make sure that anything you write conveys exactly what it is you want to say.
 Sometimes, you don't know what you think until you put it down on paper -- it's amazing that way -- but the discovery process can be as enlightening as it is enjoyable.
 (Honestly!)
 Together, we should be able to tackle any assignment, with the possible exception of a doctoral dissertation on quantum mechanics.
 But even then, we could give it a try.
 I look forward to reading, and writing, great material with you.

-Princeton - A.B, cum laude, English
+Undergraduate Degree: Princeton - Associates, English